tiwariraju/website-3/README.md

 hugo server -F
 ```

-And open [http://localhost:1313/] in your browser.
-Note that the `-F` flag will
+And open this [http://localhost:1313/] in your browser.
+Note :- That the `-F` flag will
 show items to be published in the future (like blog posts with dates in the
 future).